 I started warming up my professional network when things got spooky at my current job.

-Caveat, I could have done even more than I did1.
+Caveat, I could have done even more than I did.
 Despite not taking more steps, the simple act of thinking through “what would I do if the worst happened and my job disappeared?” put me one step ahead, and I was a little more calm after my job did disappear.

-1. The network is the work2
+1. The network is the work

 A strong, active professional network is the most important tool in this scenario.
 This is true whether the job market favors job-seekers or employers.